CFM95330 - Interest restriction: groups, periods and financial statements: the worldwide group: Overview

 Information not available

 Exceptionally, a UK group or sub-group may be unable to obtain information required to determine the scope of the worldwide group.
-CCMs and other HMRC staff should be prepared to discuss a pragmatic solution with any UK group or sub-group that genuinely finds itself in such a situation.
+CCMs and other HMRC staff should discuss a pragmatic solution with any UK group or sub-group that genuinely finds itself in such a situation.

 If appropriate, HMRC may use their powers to require another group member to provide the necessary information (TIOPA10/SCH7A/PARA62).